doriszh0/cse15l-lab-reports/Week-1-Lab-Report.md

 <br/>

 7. You are now connected to the remote server, and should see a message like `Hello _________, you are currently logged into ieng6-203.ucsd.edu`, where the blank space is your cse15L account username.
-There should also be some other status and user information displayed.
+There should also be some other statuses and user information displayed.

 <br/>
 <br/>